virtual Classroom: Clinical Statistics for Non-Statisticians – Everything you need to know in two modules

 Special rates available for PhD Students, please contact email@example.com

-Registration fees include: Course documentation, refreshments, lunch and a course participation certificate.
+Registration fees include: Course documentation and a course participation certificate.

 Payment: After registration you will receive confirmation and an invoice with instructions on how to complete the bank transfer.
 Full prepayment is needed prior to the course.